-Netflix “Start-Up” has aired its last episode on December 6 finally coming into an end after almost two months, but was it a happy ending or not?
+Netflix’s “Start-Up” has aired its last episode on December 6 finally coming to an end after almost two months, but was it a happy ending or not?

 Do San and the gang find out that the twins are the ones who hacked into the system at the company, they report them to police.